Ptolemaic Kingdom: Ptolemy V Epiphanes and Ptolemy VI Philometor

 A mosaic from Thmuis (Mendes), Egypt, created by the Hellenistic artist Sophilos (signature) in about 200 BC, now in the Greco-Roman Museum in Alexandria, Egypt; the woman depicted is Queen Berenice II (who ruled jointly with her husband Ptolemy III Euergetes) as the personification of Alexandria, with her crown showing a ship's prow, while she sports an anchor-shaped brooch for her robes, symbols of the Ptolemaic Kingdom's naval prowess and successes in the Mediterranean Sea.

+The Great Revolt was the most significant challenge to Ptolemaic power.
+The revolutionary dynasty was finally defeated in 186 BC, but this period severely weakened Ptolemaic control over Egypt.

-Ptolemy V Epiphanes, son of Philopator and Arsinoë, was a child when he came to the throne, and a series of regents ran the kingdom.
-Antiochus III the Great of The Seleucid Empire and Philip V of Macedon made a compact to seize the Ptolemaic possessions.
+Ptolemy V Epiphanes, son of Philopator and Arsinoë, was a child when he came to the throne in 204 BC, and a series of regents ran the kingdom.
+As the Great Revolt was raging internally, Antiochus III the Great of the Seleucid Empire and Philip V of Macedon made a compact to seize the Ptolemaic possessions.
 Philip seized several islands and places in Caria and Thrace, while the battle of Panium in 200 BC transferred Coele-Syria from Ptolemaic to Seleucid control.
 After this defeat Egypt formed an alliance with the rising power in the Mediterranean, Rome.
 Once he reached adulthood Epiphanes became a tyrant, before his early death in 180 BC.
 He was succeeded by his infant son Ptolemy VI Philometor.

 Ring of Ptolemy VI Philometor as Egyptian pharaoh.
 Louvre Museum.

 In 170 BC, Antiochus IV Epiphanes invaded Egypt and captured Philometor, installing him at Memphis as a puppet king.
 Philometor's younger brother (later Ptolemy VIII Physcon) was installed as king by the Ptolemaic court in Alexandria.
 When Antiochus withdrew, the brothers agreed to reign jointly with their sister Cleopatra II.
 They soon fell out, however, and quarrels between the two brothers allowed Rome to interfere and to steadily increase its influence in Egypt.
 Philometor eventually regained the throne.
-In 145 BC, he was killed in the Battle of Antioch.
+In 145 BC, he was killed in the battle of Antioch.

-Throughout the 160s and 150s BC, Ptolemy VI has also reasserted Ptolemaic control over the northern part of Nubia.
+Throughout the 160s and 150s BC, Ptolemy VI also reasserted Ptolemaic control over the northern part of Nubia.
 This achievement is heavily advertised at the Temple of Isis at Philae, which was granted the tax revenues of the Dodecaschoenus region in 157 BC.
 Decorations on the first pylon of the Temple of Isis at Philae emphasise the Ptolemaic claim to rule the whole of Nubia.
 The aforementioned inscription regarding the priests of Mandulis shows that some Nubian leaders at least were paying tribute to the Ptolemaic treasury in this period.
 In order to secure the region, the strategos of Upper Egypt, Boethus, founded two new cities, named Philometris and Cleopatra in honour of the royal couple.